Go back to Thailand page.

 Rainy day activity in Railay…playing with the local cats (Jan.
 2013).

 Killing time in a coffee shop on a rainy day in Railay.
-The omnipresent local cats provide the entertainment (Jan.
+The ubiquitous local cats provide the entertainment (Jan.
 2013).

 The Ao Nang Princess (ferry) making at stop off of Railay Beach on her way to the Phi Phi Don (island).